Achieving equitable representation of Victorian women barristers in commercial litigation

 The Organising Committee

-The initiative has greatly benefitted from the extensive experience and commitment of the organising committee.
+The initiative has greatly benefited from the extensive experience and commitment of the organising committee.
 The committee comprises of Justice Debbie Mortimer, Justice Elizabeth Hollingworth, Commissioner Kate Jenkins, Philip Crutchfield QC, Kathleen Foley and Anna Robertson from CommBar.

 Background to the initiative